menzascripting/Mnet/README.md

 automation of cisco ios and other command line sessions, including authentication and command prompt handling.
-- [Mnet::Stanza](https://metacpan.org/pod/Mnet%3A%3AStanza) module for templated config parsing and generation on cisco ios devices and other similar indented stanza text files.
+- [Mnet::Stanza](https://metacpan.org/pod/Mnet%3A%3AStanza) module for templated config parsing and generation on cisco ios devices and other similar indented stanza text data.
-- [Mnet::Batch](https://metacpan.org/pod/Mnet%3A%3ABatch) can run automation scripts in batch mode to concurrently process a list of devices, using a simple command line argument and a device list file.
+- [Mnet::Batch](https://metacpan.org/pod/Mnet%3A%3ABatch) can run automation scripts in batch mode to concurrently process a list of devices, using command line arguments and a device list file.
 - [Mnet::Log](https://metacpan.org/pod/Mnet%3A%3ALog) can facilitate easy log, debug, alert and error output from automation scripts, outputs can be redirected to per-device files.
 - [Mnet::Opts::Cli](https://metacpan.org/pod/Mnet%3A%3AOpts%3A%3ACli) module for config settings via command line, environment